abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 # Customizing the Generated Code

-ABP Suite allows you to customize the generated code-blocks and preserve your custom code changes in the next CRUD Page Generation.
-It specifies hook-points to allow adding custom code blocks.
-Then, the code that written by you to these hook points will be respected and will not be overridden in the next CRUD Page Generation.
+ABP Suite allows you to customize the generated code blocks and preserve your custom code changes in the next CRUD Page Generation.
+It specifies hook points to allow adding custom code blocks.
+Then, the code written by you to these hook points will be respected and will not be overridden in the next CRUD Page Generation.

 ## Enabling the Custom Code Support

 ![](../images/enabling-custom-code.png)

 To enable custom code support, you should check the _Customizable code_ option in the **CRUD Page Generation** page (it's selected by default).
-When you enable the custom code support, you will be seeing some hook-points in your application on both backend and UI side.
+When you enable the custom code support, you will see some hook points in your application on both the backend and UI side.

 ## Backend - C# Side Customizations